KDE/totalreqall/README.md

 Use the TotalReqall product on [bugs.kde.org](https://bugs.kde.org).

 ## Contact
-Drop a line at [#totalreqall:kde.org](https://matrix.to/#/#totalreqall:kde.org) or join #kde-totalreqall on Freenode.
+Drop a line at [#totalreqall:kde.org](https://matrix.to/#/#totalreqall:kde.org) or join #kde-totalreqall on irc.libera.chat.
 Note: Matrix is preferred.

 ## What's with the name?
 This program is designed to help you memorize things, hence "Total Recall".
 The *q* in "TotalReqall" references the fact that this software is made using Qt.